USS Lead Superfund Site: Remediation efforts

-The remediation starts with taking sample of the soil and ground water, from there workers will dig up and remove contaminated soil, about 2-feet deep, and replace it with clean soil, including 6 inches of topsoil.
+The remediation starts with taking a sample of the soil and ground water, from there workers will dig up and remove contaminated soil, about 2 feet deep, and replace it with clean soil, including 6 inches of topsoil.
 Then they will put sod on the clean soil.
 The soil will then be taken to a licensed landfill for proper disposal.
 The sites will then be monitored for additional hazards.
 All work will be done at no cost to the homeowner.
+The site is expected to be finished cleaning by summer 2024.